javivilladamigo/ResearchActivities/README.md

 # Standard connection process:

-* If not connected from remote, you first need to access the gate:
+* If not connected from the local network, you first need to access the gate:

 ```$ ssh jamarino@gate.pd.infn.it```